Windsor, Berkshire: Georgian and Victorian periods

 The substantial redevelopment of the castle in the subsequent decade and Queen Victoria's residence from 1840, as well as the coming of two railways in 1849, signalled the most dramatic changes in the town's history.
 These events catapulted the town from a sleepy medieval has-been to the centre of empire – many European crowned heads of state came to Windsor to visit the Queen throughout the rest of the 19th century.
 Unfortunately, excessive redevelopment and 'refurbishment' of Windsor's medieval fabric at this time resulted in widespread destruction of the old town, including the demolition of the old parish church of St John the Baptist in 1820.
-The original had been built in stages from about 1135, with significant enhancement work in the 14th century, including the construction of a spire and the addition of two chapels in the 15th.
-One built by the fraternity of the Holy Trinity, and a second by the town corporation, and dedicated to the Virgin.
+The original had been built in stages from about 1135, with significant enhancement work in the 14th century, including the construction of a spire and the addition of two chapels in the 15th: one built by the fraternity of the Holy Trinity, and a second by the town corporation, and dedicated to the Virgin.

-Later periods
+A surviving ancient remnant: Peascod Street

-Most of the current town's streets date from the mid to late 19th century.
-However the main street, Peascod Street (/ˈpɛskɒd/) is probably very ancient, and certainly existed in the period of Anglo-Saxon rule.
-It was used to set out the parish boundary of Windsor manor in the tenth century, and had acquired its name, as part of the new town, by 1190.
-This name, the earliest documented street in Windsor, is, however, curious.
+Most of the town's current streets date from the mid to late 19th century.
+However the main street, Peascod Street (/ˈpɛskɒd/), now a shopping street leading up to the castle, is probably very ancient, and certainly existed in the period of Anglo-Saxon rule.
+It was used to set out the parish boundary of Windsor manor in the 10th century, and had acquired its name, as part of the new town, by 1190.
+This name, the earliest documented street name in Windsor, is curious.
 Originally, Peascroft-strat, apparently a croft (or toft) of land belonging to an individual called Pea, modified in the 13th century to Peascod, seemingly referring to a popular medieval snack, a pea pod fried in butter.
 Possibly this snack was a speciality of the area.
-Alternatively, and as with all early Windsor street names, Peas-croft may make reference to the land it crossed, which would support its link to a family known for growing Peas, or to a plot used for this purpose.
+Alternatively, and like all early Windsor street names, Peas-croft may refer to the land it crossed, which would support its link to a family known for growing peas, or to a plot used for this purpose.